Christopher I. Beckwith

 Christopher I. Beckwith (born October 23, 1945) is an American philologist and distinguished professor in the Department of Central Eurasian Studies at Indiana University Bloomington, Indiana.

 He has a Bachelor of Arts in Chinese from Ohio State University (1968), a Master of Arts in Tibetan from Indiana University Bloomington (1974) and a Doctor of Philosophy in Inner Asian Studies from Indiana University (1977).

 Beckwith, a MacArthur Fellow, is a researcher in the field of Central Eurasian studies.
 He researches the history and cultures of ancient and medieval Central Asia.
 Concomitantly he specializes in Asian language studies and linguistics, and in the history of Central Eurasia.
 He teaches Old Tibetan, Central Eurasian languages, and Central Eurasian history and researches the linguistics of Aramaic, Chinese, Japanese, Koguryo, Old Tibetan, Tokharian, Old Turkic, Uzbek, and other languages.

+Empires of the Silk Road

+Empires of the Silk Road, published in 2009, is a wide-ranging history of Central Eurasia that argues that instead of a land of barbarians, Central Eurasia was the core of civilization.
+In a review in the Journal of the American Oriental Society, Doug Hitch wrote that "the strong points in this book are often overshadowed by glaring flaws."
+He notes that it covers the most important historical points well and benefits from a lengthy bibliography and index, but has fewer maps than would be beneficial for textbook use.
+Furthermore, "it contains a great number of idiosyncratic views, many of which will likely be rejected by mainstream scholarship, and it should be read skeptically."
+A review in The Journal of Indo-European Studies was also somewhat critical, praising the depth of the book but noting that he misses important architectural literature and that the book can be hard to follow.